LeonieKuechenhoff/master_thesis_RBM20_DCM/README.md

 #### Python scripts and jupyter notebooks

 - config.py
 Paths that are used several times in scripts.
-Are imported at start of most scripts
+They are imported at start of most scripts
 - config.sh
 Paths that are used several times in bash scripts.

 - tissue_spec_list.ipynb
-Write one list per tissue of tissue specific variants (with anntation in which other samples these variant occur)
+Write one list per tissue of tissue specific variants (with annotation in which other samples these variant occur)

 - filter_mgp_variants.ipynb
 Filter mgp db entries based on their annotations.
 Variants of interest are only protein coding variants.
 - overlap_callers.ipynb
-Compare outputs of 6 different varaint callers.
-Determine count of called variants, overlap with protein coding known variants (extracted with script above) an overlap with each other
+Compare outputs of 6 different variant callers.
+Determine count of called variants, overlap with protein coding known variants (extracted with script above) and overlap with each other

 - variant_caller_venn_HC_PL_ST.ipynb
 Script to plot venn diagrams for variants called by HC, PL and ST